Suhaibinator/URouter/README.md

 ### Graceful Shutdown

-URouter provides a `Shutdown` method for graceful shutdown:
+SRouter provides a `Shutdown` method for graceful shutdown:

 ```go
 // Create a server